Criminal Defense Law

 Most people don’t enjoy encounters with police, whether they actually committed any criminal acts or are obeying the law.
-In fact, being arrested can be a traumatic event.
-Many people fear the social stigmas, personal consequences, financial consequences, legal consequences, and the effect of the arrest on their families.
+Being arrested can be a traumatic event.
+Most fear the social stigmas, personal consequences, financial consequences, legal consequences, having a criminal record, and the effect of the arrest on their families.

 However, it is important to remain focused and take the steps necessary to ensure that all of your rights, including your right to remain silent, are protected if police do arrest you.
 Taking these steps can increase your chances of achieving a positive outcome that allows you to move on with your life.